jdk3410/resume/README.md

 - [ ] Clean up resources if build fails
 - ~~[X] Change email~~
 - ~~[X] Since we will switch to using certbot from a GitHub action, need to change Dockerfile, docker.yml, and schedule container renewal~~
+- [ ] Document setup
+- [ ] Restart old version if deploy fails
+- [ ] Check if dev deploy worked before deploy to master

+ Future Improvements:
+ - [ ] Install helpers - Terraform file to setup IAM roles
+ - [ ] Could make it work on Elastic Kubernetes Service although it's overkill for this purpose
+ - [ ] Make it extensible so it could be easily useable for any website